 - Data available at GESIS (http://bit.ly/sls-gesis)

-Information on the Saxon Longitudinal Study can also be found in German on Wikipedia.
+Information on the Saxon Longitudinal Study (in German) can also be found in some movies and on Wikipedia.